Alejogb1/job-board/blog-data/integers-in-vhdl-declaration-limits.md

 id: "integers-in-vhdl-declaration-limits"
 ---

-Okay so integers in VHDL declaration limits right Been there done that got the t-shirt multiple times And yeah its a pain in the butt sometimes Lets break it down I've wrestled with this particular gremlin more than I care to admit Let's keep it straightforward
+ so integers in VHDL declaration limits right Been there done that got the t-shirt multiple times And yeah its a pain in the butt sometimes Lets break it down I've wrestled with this particular gremlin more than I care to admit Let's keep it straightforward

 First off VHDL integers theyre not like the integers in some other languages You dont have this infinite range thing going on Youre constrained by the number of bits you dedicate to representing that integer During synthesis this translates directly to hardware resource usage so its pretty important to get right And its not a matter of simply changing a data type without thinking